Table of Contents

 Gaining hands-on relevant experience with laboratory work can be an impressive addition to your resume.
 This experience will help you stand out from your competition.

 Another excellent way to gain hands-on experience in the study of birds is volunteering.
-There are several recognized conservation and non-profit agencies that are looking for sincere volunteers.
+Several recognized conservation and non-profit agencies are looking for sincere volunteers.
 Here, your primary responsibilities will include researching and caring for wildlife.

 Now that you have an undergraduate degree and some experience, you can work toward getting a specialized advanced degree.
 Getting a Master’s or a Ph.D. is a great way to develop your research-oriented skills.
 It allows you to practice the techniques needed in the real world.
 It’s also a great way to contribute significantly to this field.